L. Rene Garcia, PhD

 - University of Texas at Austin, PhD, 1996

-- Paul W. Sternberg at the California Institute of Technology, Postdoc
+- California Institute of Technology, Postdoc

 Research Interests